romagny13/NIntercept/README.md

 * **CreateClassProxy** (creates a class that inherits from the base class, overrides **virtual** methods and call base methods)
 * **CreateClassProxyWithTarget**
 * **CreateInterfaceProxyWithTarget** (creates a class that implements the **interface** and calls target methods)
+* **CreateInterfaceProxyWithoutTarget** use interceptors to get and set return value

 Supported: